Between the deterministic and non-deterministic query complexity: Finding the maximum and the minimum

 A simpler task than the one considered in the previous section is, having the same input and queries, to look for only some special elements.
 Finding the largest element takes $n-1$ queries both in the deterministic and the non-deterministic way.
 Indeed, every other element has to be the smaller in an answer, thus $n-1$ queries are needed, and it can be easily achieved by not asking any element that has no chance to be the largest, since it was proved to be smaller than another element earlier.
 This implies that with any number of changes, $n-1$ queries are needed.

 Obviously, the same holds finding the smallest element.
 Let $L$ denote the problem of finding the largest and the smallest element at the same time.
 Pohl \cite{pohl} proved that $D(L,n)=\lceil 3n/2\rceil -2$.
 It is obvious that $D_0(L,n)=n-1$.
-The lower bound comes from the fact that it is obviously not easier than finding only the largest element, while the queries needed to ask are those of the form $a_i,a_{i+1}$, where $a_i$ is the $i$th largest element.
+The lower bound comes from the fact that it is obviously not easier than finding only the largest element, while the upper bound is shown by the queries of the form $a_i,a_{i+1}$, where $a_i$ is the $i$th largest element.
 Observe that these queries are the only certificate of size $n-1$.
 Indeed, every element but $a_1$ should be the smaller, and every element but $a_n$ should be the larger in a query.
 These are $2n-2$ fixed positions, thus no element can be larger (or smaller) in more than one query if we have only $n-1$ queries.
 Obviously $a_2$ is only smaller than $a_1$, thus the query $a_1,a_2$ has to be present.
 Then $a_3,a_1$ cannot be asked, thus $a_3,a_2$ can be the only query where $a_3$ is the smaller, hence it has to be asked, and so on.

 \begin{theorem} $D_k(L,n)= \min\{n+k-1,\lceil 3n/2\rceil -2\}$. \end{theorem}